cirosantilli/linux-cheat/image/README.md

     To deactivate a rectangle selection, select the tool, and click once without dragging anywhere outside the selection.

+    Select a square: start selection, then hold `Shift`.

+    Maintain aspect ration of last selection when resizing: start drag, then hold `Shift`.

     - `Ctrl + A + drag`: move the selection elsewhere

     - `Ctrl + Shift + V`: open selection as new image